dataactivists/estimating_death_toll_of_war_on_gaza/reports/estimating_death_toll_of_war_on_gaza.md

 ## Going forward

 The discrepancy between official counts and expert estimates shows that the task of accurately counting casualties in Gaza remains fraught with challenges.
-While official counts provide a baseline, they likely underestimate the true toll of the conflict due to methodological limitations and practical obstacles.
-Expert estimates, which factor in indirect deaths and use various projection methods, suggest that the actual death toll may be significantly higher, potentially approaching or exceeding 200.000 as of October 2024.
+While official counts provide a baseline, they likely underestimate the true toll of the conflict due to methodological limitations and practical obstacles. **Conservative** expert estimates, which factor in indirect deaths and use various projection methods, suggest that the actual death toll may be significantly higher, exceeding 200.000 as of October 2024.

-Accurate casualty reporting in conflict zones is crucial:
+Accurate casualty reporting in conflict zones is vital:

 - it informs the scale and nature of humanitarian aid required
 - it plays a role in assessments of proportionality and potential war crimes investigations